sfu-natlang/SFUTranslate/README.md

 `translate.readers.datareader` class for providing the Byte-Pair level granularity.

 - Utility libraries \[`tqdm` and `abc` and `xml`\] the libraries that provide simple utility functionalities.

+# FAQ

+1. **What should I do if the `dev` score is going up but my `test` score is low?**
+check the test set files and make sure they are parallel in every line.
+If that is not the problem, you might have a vocabulary problem.
+If the distribution of the words in train and dev sets are closer but far away from the test set, the number of unknown words in the test set might go up, which immediately results in really low scores.
+Also try filtering out the non-frequent words in the train set to help model learn to deal with the unknown words (you can set the `reader.vocab.min_count` parameters to values grater than 1 to filter the less frequent words based on their train set frequency).

 # Help and Comments
 If you need help regarding the toolkit or you want to discuss your comments, you are more than welcome to email [Hassan S.Shavarani](sshavara@sfu.ca).